4.2 Fun with variables

 Transcript show: msg class printString; newLine.

 note This ease of use has a drawback: when writing code to send a message to a variable bound to an object, the system does not check ahead of time that the object understands the message.
-Nevertheless there is a procedure to catch this kind of situation when the message is actually sent.
+Nevertheless, there is a procedure to catch this kind of situation when the message is actually sent.